 \begin{theoremC}\hypertarget{theoremC}{} For any linear endomorphism $E$ as in \hyperlink{theoremA}{Theorem A}, if $\pm 1$ is not an eigenvalue of $E$ then $[E]\cap \mathcal U$ contains stably ergodic endomorphisms.

-In fact, $[E]\cap \mathcal U$ contains stably Bernoulli\footnote{An endomorphism is Bernoulli if its inverse limit lift is measure theoretically isomorphic to a Bernoulli process.} endomorphisms (and in particular, maps that are mixing of all orders). \end{theoremC}
+In fact, $[E]\cap \mathcal U$ consists of stably Bernoulli\footnote{An endomorphism is Bernoulli if its inverse limit lift is measure theoretically isomorphic to a Bernoulli process.} endomorphisms (and in particular, maps that are mixing of all orders). \end{theoremC}

 Thus, we obtain examples of stably ergodic non-uniformly hyperbolic endomorphisms that do not admit any invariant distribution, and therefore are not partially hyperbolic.

 \hyperlink{theoremC}{Theorem C} above will be obtained as consequence of the following general result, that is of independent interest.
 For the discussion of global stable manifolds and Pesin theory see Section \ref{sec:Pesintheory}.